laro/Cilia/Comparison/Java.md

 - `for (var word : words) { ... }`

 In Java `int` and `42` are 32 bit wide, not 64 bit.
-That's Ok, this is a syntax comparison, not a performance benchmarks.
+That's Ok, this is a syntax comparison, not a performance benchmark.